 Figure 11—Extended Measurement Configuration data field format

-The measurement timing information for the requested channels is indicated in the Measurement Start Time subfield, the Measurement Duration subfield and Number of Time Blocks subfield.
+The measurement timing information for the i-threported channel is indicated in the Measurement Start Time for i-th Reported Channel subfield, the Measurement Duration for i-th Reported Channel subfield and Number of Time Blocks for i-th Reported Channel subfield, where i = 2, 3, … Nch and Nch is the total number of the reported channels.
 The definition of these subfields is the same as the corresponding subfields in Measurement Report field (Figure 9-245).

 Straw Poll: